vincepr/md/docs/fiae/Programmierung/CSharp/Projekt/day1.md

             Method().Wait();
         }

-        // Task are the async "Threads" of C# static async Task Method()
+        // Task are the async "Threads" of Csharp static async Task Method()
         {
             // make a HTTP request